Hey Eddie – Australia's Will Skelton is too big to ignore - Rugby World

 Ask any union up north if they’ve got a cash surplus and they’ll answer you as soon as they get back from the pawnbrokers.

 Now is the time for Australian rugby to make one more reform and tweak Giteau’s law.
 Select five overseas players and make one of them Skelton.
-You could even call it Skelton’s law for good measure.
+You could even call it Australia’s Skelton law for good measure.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.